Finding The“Why” in Your Life

 My first clients were surviving families of September 11th in 2001, among many others who had suffered tremendous losses.
 I learned so much in this moments: the importance of staying humble, the value of deep listening, and the grace required to realize that you are the “healing channel” rather than the “healer.”

-By moving slowly through the teachings of two intuitive Masters, I went to to become both a Usui Reiki Master Teacher (Level Four) and a Karuna Reiki® Master Teacher from the International Reiki Center for Reiki Training.
+By moving slowly through the teachings of two intuitive Masters, I went on to become both a Usui Reiki Master Teacher (Level Four) and a Karuna Reiki® Master Teacher from the International Reiki Center for Reiki Training.

 Karuna is a Sanskrit to mean any “compassionate action” that is taken to diminish the suffering of "compassionate action."
 When individuals experience enlightenment, they report that all beings are known as one.
 Therefore, it is natural to extend compassionate action or Karuna to everyone without distinction because we are all one.